-Priorities for early action on adaptation include taking measures that provide immediate benefits today and in a range of future possible climates.
-For example, installing water saving devices could cut water use by households by 20 %, saving households with a water meter money on their bill.
+Priorities for early action on adaptation include implementing measures that provide benefits in today’s climate and in a range of future possible climates, known as ‘low-regret’ actions.
+For example:

 - Installing water saving devices not only reduces household water consumption but also saves energy and carbon emissions and reduces water and energy bills.